vasanthgogineni/skillcam/STEP_BY_STEP_DEPLOYMENT.md

    - Value: `production`
    - Click **"Add"**

+   **⚠️ IMPORTANT: Do NOT set PORT manually!**
+   - Railway automatically sets the `PORT` environment variable
+   - If you see a PORT variable already there, **delete it** or leave it alone
+   - Railway will assign a port automatically (usually something like 5000, 8080, etc.)

-3. After adding variables, Railway will automatically redeploy
+3. After adding all variables, Railway will automatically redeploy

-### Step 5: Get Your Flask Server URL
+### Step 7: Get Your Flask Server URL
 1. In the service settings, click the **"Settings"** tab
 2. Scroll down to **"Networking"** section
 3. Find **"Public Domain"** or **"Generate Domain"**